-I wasn’t quite sure what to expect on my first day of NSR.
-Up until the retreat, I had lived my faith openly and tried to attend as many Daily Masses as I could, but I still seemed to be lacking something in my faith experience.
+I wasn’t quite sure what to expect on my first day of the New Student Retreat (NSR).
+Up until the retreat, I had lived my faith openly and tried to attend as many daily Masses as I could, but I still seemed to be lacking something in my faith experience.
 A Latin phrase comes to mind, now, when I reflect on my experience: ubi amor, ibi oculus.
 It translates to “The eyes see better when guided by love.”

 Going into the retreat, my main concern was that I didn’t have many Catholic friends at Baylor.
 I have my friends from line camp and in my dorm, but I hadn’t found any devout Catholic friends to associate with.
 That’s not to say I haven’t met some wonderful Christians here—they’ve truly helped guide me into being a better person, and have definitely had my back these last two months at Baylor.
 But I still felt like I was missing something.